jnfeinstein/meraki-netop/README.md

 ### config

-By default this folder contains development.go and production.go, which both define the package ```config```.
+By default this folder contains devel.go and heroku.go, which both define the package ```config```.
 Only one of them will be imported by server.go depending on whether the build tag ```heroku``` is defined (production.go) or not (development.go).
 You can define environment specific code in these files.
-New Relic is initialized in production.go, which is only used in the Heroku environment.
+New Relic is initialized in heroku.go, which is only used in the Heroku environment.

 ### Godeps